logo svg

 How often should testing be performed?

-At minimum, annual penetration tests are standard for compliance.
-However, many modern organizations do quarterly or continuous testing, especially for critical internet-facing assets.
+There is no universal annual penetration-test requirement across every compliance framework.
+Testing frequency should follow the applicable framework, sector, risk profile, contracts, and material system changes.
+Many modern organizations also use quarterly or continuous testing for critical internet-facing assets.
 Any major change (new system launch, cloud migration, or after a breach) should trigger testing.
 Croatia buyers should align test frequency with risk and regulatory demands – e.g. NIS2 suggests periodic reviews of security controls.

 Should Croatia buyers choose a local provider or a cross-border specialist firm?